What is MyChildren's?

 What are the technical requirements to access MyChildren’s?

-- Internet Explorer/Microsoft Edge 11 (PC), most recent version of Firefox, Google Chrome (PC or Mac) or Safari (Mac)
+- » Microsoft Edge (PC), most recent version of Firefox, Google Chrome (PC or Mac) or Safari (Mac)

 Are there any special criteria for creating a MyChildren’s password?